hybridsjs/hybrids/docs/router/usage.md

 ### `params`

 Regardless of the explicit parameters when navigating to the view, you can specify an array of properties of the component, which are passed to every view as a parameter.
-They bypass the URL generation, so they contain objects, and they are not included in the URL.
+They bypass the URL generation, so they are set by the reference, and they are not included in the URL.

 ```javascript
 import { define, store, router } from "hybrids";